 Any opinion speech is based on a single premise - one side of the issue is right.

-When you begin to brainstorm you should think about the issues on your list.
-If an issue does not have some sort of value claim attached (something about the issue is not right or wrong, moral, fair, or important), it should not be on your list of opinion speech topics.
+When you begin to brainstorm, look carefully at the issues on your list.
+If an issue does not have some sort of "value claim" attached (i.e. something about the issue is not right or wrong, moral, fair, or important), it should not be on your list of opinion speech topics.

-The more controversy your topic generates, the more work you have to do in getting the audience to come to your side of the issue.
+The more controversy your topic generates, the more work you'll have to do in getting the audience to come to your side of the issue.

-One of the first things you should do in your attempt to generate the right topic for you is to make a list of possible topics.
-Think about the issues that you are interested in.
+So one of the first things you should do in your attempt to generate the a topic you CAN use is to make a list of possible options.
+Think about the things that interest YOU... especially those that provoke an emotional response in you.

 Do any of those issues have controversies attached to them?
 For example, are you interested in any small scale community issues?
 Maybe you have noticed a lack of sidewalks in your town.
 That's a perfect topic for an opinion speech.
 Concerns about emergency preparedness also make good opinion speech topics.

-If you need to think on a larger scale, think about your educational facility.
+For a speech with personal appeal, think about your educational facility or work environment.
 Are there some problems you might be able to address with an opinion speech?
 Does the food service in your building leave something to be desired?
-If you need a more national topic, consider ones that do not receive media attention on a regular basis.
-For example, speed limits on roads are an accepted part of life for most, but they make a perfect opinion speech topic.